-Two key outputs from the assessment are B_0 - the average spawning stock biomass that would have occurred over the period of the fishery had there been no fishing - and the time series of year class strengths (YCSs).
+Two key outputs from the assessment are B_0 -the average equilibrium spawning stock biomass that would have occurred over the period of the fishery had there been no fishing-and the time series of year class strengths (YCSs).
 For example, the YCS for 1970 comprised fish spawned in the winter of 1970 that first arrived in the model in area Chatham Rise at age 1.6 y, in about December 1971, which was in model year 1972.
 Associated with B_0 was an estimated mean recruitment, R_0 , which was used, together with a Beverton-Holt stock-recruit function and the YCSs, to calculate the recruitment in each year.
-The first five YCSs (for years 1970 to 1974) were set equal to 1 (because of the lack of at-age data for the early years), but all remaining YCSs (for 1975 to 2020) were estimated.
+The first five YCSs (for years 1970 to 1974) and the last two years (2020 and 2021) were set equal to 1 (because of the lack of at-age data for the early years and the lack of coverage from at-age data for the most recent years), but all remaining YCSs (for 1975 to 2019) were estimated.
+When it came to projections, the last two years (2020 and 2021) were no longer set at 1; they were sampled from earlier year classes as is the case for future recruitment in projections.
 The model corrects for bias in estimated YCSs arising from ageing error.
-YCSs were constrained to average to 1 over the years 1975 to 2018, so that R_0 may be thought of as the average recruitment over that period.
+YCSs were constrained to average to 1 over the years 1975 to 2019, so that R_0 may be thought of as the average recruitment over that period.
 R_0 and a set of YCSs were estimated separately for each stock.
-The B_0 for each stock was calculated as the spawning biomass that would occur given no fishing and constant recruitment, R_0 , and the initial biomass before fishing (B{INIT}) was set equal to B_0 .
-The steepness of the stock-recruitment relationship was assumed fixed at 0.75 for both stocks (Francis 2009).

 Table 20: Model catch history (t) by fishery and fishing year (1972 means fishing year 1971-72), as used in this assessment.
 Years are fishing years (1990 = 1989-90).
-The 2022 catch is assumed, based on industry advice.
-[Continued on next page]
+The 2024 catch is assumed, based on industry advice.